Jan. 6 panel signals interest in whether Trump committed a crime - ExBulletin

 Throughout the first year of the Biden administration, Garland sought to keep politics at bay as he inherited a department that had been used repeatedly to advance Trump’s political goals and protect his interests. personnel during the previous four years.

-In some high-profile cases, Garlands DOJ has backed the legal positions defended by the department during the Trump administration, including defending the former president in a libel lawsuit against E. Jean Carroll, who accused Trump of raping her. in the ’90s, and arguing that an internal DOJ memo exonerating him of wrongdoing in connection with the Mueller investigation should remain secret.
+In some high-profile cases, Garlands DOJ has supported the legal positions defended by the department during the Trump administration, including defending the former president in a libel lawsuit against E. Jean Carroll, who accused Trump of raping her. in the 1990s, and arguing that an internal DOJ memo exonerating him of wrongdoing in connection with the Mueller investigation should remain secret.

 The department has shown few signs that it is pursuing a criminal investigation into Trump.